mixemer/challengemeup/README.md

-View challenge               |  See challenge ideas           | Calender view of your Challenges :---------------------------:|:------------------------------:|:------------------------------:
+View challenge               |  See challenge ideas           | Calender view of your challenges :---------------------------:|:------------------------------:|:------------------------------:
 ![](ScreenShots/3.PNG)      |  ![](ScreenShots/4.PNG)         | ![](ScreenShots/5.PNG)

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Contact us at [contact support](challengemeup.dev@gmail.com) and we’ll help you sort it out.